Expert interview: Well-sourced is half won – This is how you prepare yourself in a crisis!

 The interview

 SELLERLOGIC: Hello Ms. Schimmel, hello Mr. Brandt!
-What you would certainly have told everyone even before the Corona pandemic is something that many retailers are now painfully experiencing: In the event of a collapse of the value chain, it is extremely disadvantageous to be dependent on a single sourcing source.
+What you would certainly have told everyone even before the Corona pandemic is something that many retailers are currently feeling painfully: In the event of a collapse of the value chain, it is extremely disadvantageous to be dependent on a single sourcing source.
 What are other disadvantages that such dependence can bring?

-Martina Schimmel: „Basically, it is always unfavorable when you rely on only one sourcing source – unless, of course, you are only selling a single product, in which case it usually cannot be otherwise.
+Martina Schimmel: “Basically, it is always disadvantageous to rely on a single sourcing source – unless, of course, you only sell a single product, in which case it usually cannot be avoided.
 But I will assume the normal case in which a retailer sells multiple products, often even from different segments.
-Then it is not sensible to source everything from a single supplier – regardless of whether in China or Europe or elsewhere.
+Then it is not sensible to source everything from a single supplier – whether in China, Europe, or elsewhere.
 And there are various reasons for this: First, a manufacturer that is good at developing and producing kitchen accessories is not necessarily the expert for porcelain.
-Especially in China, these are very different skills, which are usually also produced in different factories.
-Second, the supplier also notices after a while that he is the only supplier for this retailer – and exerts this power over prices and quality.”
+Especially in China, these are very different skills that are usually produced in different factories.
+Second, the supplier also realizes after a while that they are the only supplier for this retailer – and they leverage this power regarding prices and quality.”

-Carsten Brandt: „Exactly.
-When I, as a company, rely on only one supplier, I casually put myself in a massive dependency.
-This affects not only potential supply shortages, as they now occur unpredictably in the current situation and can have devastating consequences.
-Even in normal times, I unnecessarily make myself dependent on delivery deadlines and capacities with only one sourcing source, but also regarding quality and price.
-On the other hand, there is often a long-standing and close customer-supplier relationship, which is also important for business success.
+Carsten Brandt: “Exactly.
+If I rely on only one supplier as a company, I unwittingly put myself in a massive dependency.
+This affects not only potential supply shortages, which can occur unpredictably in the current situation and then have devastating consequences.
+Even in normal times, relying on just one sourcing source unnecessarily makes me dependent on delivery times and capacities, but also regarding quality and price.
+On the other hand, there is often a long-standing and close customer-supplier relationship that is also important for business success.
 Therefore, this can and should be built with more than one provider.”

-SELLERLOGIC: Assuming I am currently dependent on a single sourcing source, for example from China or Italy, and I notice that I will soon run out of stock – what can I do about it?
+SELLERLOGIC: Suppose I am currently dependent on a single sourcing source, for example from China or Italy, and I realize that I will soon run out of stock – what can I do about it?

-Brandt: „It doesn’t matter which sourcing source you are currently dependent on.
-No one can say in the current situation whether the local supplier, with whom you have built a good business relationship for years, can still deliver tomorrow.
+Brandt: “It doesn’t matter which sourcing source you are currently dependent on.
+No one can say in the current situation whether the long-time supplier with whom you have built a good business relationship can still deliver tomorrow.
 Therefore, it is important to put your sourcing relationships to the test and develop a plan B, in which you look for additional or alternative suppliers.
-B2B platforms like Europages or Wer liefert was help to find the right provider.
+B2B platforms like Europages or Wer liefert was can help find the right provider.

-„No one can say in the current situation whether the local supplier can still deliver tomorrow“
+“No one can say in the current situation whether the long-time supplier can still deliver tomorrow.”

 Wer liefert was has also just launched a new service called wlw Connect, which significantly simplifies sourcing.
-The seeker submits a request with the most important details and can sit back.
-We then search for the suitable providers who currently have the capabilities, but also really the capacities, to process this request and return this list of companies to the seeker.
-From this longlist, the requester then selects the two or three companies that he finds suitable, contacts them, and can directly enter into the offer negotiations.
+The seeker submits a request with the key details and can sit back.
+We then search for the suitable providers who currently have the capabilities, but also really the capacities, to handle this request and return this list of companies to the seeker.
+From this longlist, the requester then selects the two or three companies that they find suitable, contacts them, and can directly enter into negotiations for offers.

 The former indeed have a hard time if their product cannot currently be delivered by the supplier.
 Because finding an alternative source and developing a follow-up product is time-consuming – and by then, the normal supplier will most likely be able to deliver again.

-Pseudo-private label retailers have it significantly easier in this situation, because usually the standard product that they buy, for example in China, is also available from a European importer.
-Then one only has to consider whether and how to place their own logo.
-In many cases, it is not even necessary to print this on the products themselves, but the retailer only needs to relabel the EAN codes – of course with the consent of the new supplier.
+Pseudo-private label sellers have it significantly easier in this situation, because usually the standard product they buy, for example in China, is also available from a European importer.
+Then, they only need to consider whether and how they can place their own logo.
+In many cases, it is not even necessary to print this on the products themselves; instead, the seller only needs to relabel the EAN codes – of course, with the consent of the new supplier.

-SELLERLOGIC: What are actions that online retailers should pursue in the long term if they want to reduce their dependence on China?
+SELLERLOGIC: What are actions that online retailers should take in the long term if they want to reduce their dependence on China?

-Brandt: „Here too, it is important to generally avoid dependencies.
+Brandt: “Here too, it is important to generally avoid dependencies.
 Whether these exist with China or with a supplier from another part of the world.
 It is advisable not to rely on just one supplier, but to build a trusting business relationship with several sourcing sources.
 Especially in times like these, a close business relationship is particularly important.
-With business partners with whom you have been working for a long time and are often in contact, you can openly and, above all, early discuss potential supply shortages and then approach providers B or C and ramp up capacities there if necessary.”
+With business partners with whom you have worked for a long time and are frequently in contact, you can openly and, above all, early discuss potential supply shortages and then approach providers B or C to ramp up capacities if necessary.”

-Schimmel: „Basically, I recommend that retailers categorize supplier selection and evaluation into core assortment and supplementary assortment.
-If I am looking for a supplier for a product from my core assortment, then it is important that I, first, get as close to the direct source as possible, second, have direct contact with the supplier, and third, the supplier is a true professional in this segment.
+Schimmel: “In general, I recommend that retailers categorize their supplier selection and evaluation into core assortment and supplementary assortment.
+If I am looking for a supplier for a product from my core assortment, it is important that I, first, get as close to the direct source as possible, second, maintain direct contact with the supplier, and third, ensure that the supplier is a true professional in this segment.
 Because only then will I get a good price and a good product.

-On the other hand, if I am looking for a supplier for one or more products from my supplementary assortment (regardless of whether this changes frequently or is permanent), then it is better to work with someone who can offer a wide range of products at generally good purchasing prices.
+If I am looking for a supplier for one or more products from my supplementary assortment (regardless of whether this changes frequently or is permanent), then it is better to work with someone who can offer a wide range of products at generally good purchasing prices.
 Because it makes little sense to look for a new supplier for each new supplementary product, to brief them, and so on.
 For this purpose, a sourcing platform like Zentrada is ideal.
-In the past, this role was performed by the classic wholesaler, but they are hardly around anymore today.
+In the past, this role was performed by the classic wholesaler, but they are hardly around today.

 SELLERLOGIC: And what should beginners definitely pay attention to when it comes to sourcing?

-„If someone then wants to embark on the adventure of importing products, then in my view, that is harakiri“
+“If someone then wants to embark on the adventure of importing products, then in my view, that is akin to harakiri.”

-Because one should know that retailers who sell goods from third countries become the manufacturer themselves and bear full responsibility for compliance with all regulations for this type of product: keyword declaration of conformity.
-If the retailer buys the same product from a European importer, the importer is the manufacturer.
-With the nice side effect that the retailer can first check which standards are indicated on the product or the box.
-And if there are problems later, the retailer can hold the importer liable.
-If they bought the product in China, the retailer is the last link in the liability chain.
+Because one should know that sellers who sell goods from third countries become the manufacturer themselves and bear full responsibility for compliance with all regulations for this type of product: keyword declaration of conformity.
+If the seller buys the same product from a European importer, the importer is the manufacturer.
+With the nice side effect that the seller can first check which standards are indicated on the product or the box.
+And if there are problems later, the seller can hold the importer liable.
+If they bought the product in China, the seller is the last link in the liability chain.

-SELLERLOGIC: How long will it take before production returns to normal and what impact can this have on the business with summer goods?
+SELLERLOGIC: How long will it take before productions are back to normal, and what impact can this have on the business with summer goods?

-Schimmel: „Hah … no one can say exactly today … It also depends very much on the region in which production is taking place in China or, for example, Italy or Spain.
-If production is located in a heavily affected area – or the supplier relies on goods from these regions – then it will certainly take longer for everything to return to its usual course.
-However, I also know many Asian regions where production is already back to normal or only slightly reduced capacities.
-There, there is only a delay of four to six weeks that has arisen from the extended CNY.
+Schimmel: “Hah … no one can say exactly today … It also depends very much on the region in which production is taking place in China or, for example, Italy or Spain.
+If the production is located in a heavily affected area – or if the supplier relies on goods from these regions – then it will certainly take longer for everything to return to normal.
+However, I also know many Asian regions where production is already back to normal or only slightly reduced in capacity.
+There, there is only a delay of four to six weeks that has arisen from the extended Chinese New Year.
 And by now, the production of face masks and masks is running at full speed in China.
-New shipments are arriving in Europe every week, which are distributed to retailers and medical facilities.
+New shipments are arriving in Europe every week, which are distributed to retailers and medical facilities.”

-Brandt: „I also think that how long the restrictions will last and when economic life will be fully ramped up again cannot be reliably said at this point in time.
-However, I am sure that the Corona pandemic will have a significant impact on the summer business across all industries.
+Brandt: “I also think that how long the restrictions will last and when economic life will be fully ramped up cannot be reliably said at this point in time.
+However, I am sure that the Corona pandemic will have significant effects on the summer business across all industries.
 Current figures estimate a decrease in gross domestic product of 2.8 percent for 2020.”

-Schimmel: „In addition to the advantages of purchasing in the EU mentioned above, the short-term availability as well as the possibility of sourcing smaller quantities and preferring to reorder on short notice also speak in favor of purchasing in the EU.
-Not to mention that there are products for which sourcing in China is inherently prohibited: for example, genuine branded products or licensed items.
-These must always be purchased from the official manufacturer, one of its distribution partners, or a licensee.”
+Schimmel: “In addition to the advantages of purchasing in the EU mentioned above, the short-term availability and the possibility of sourcing smaller quantities and preferring to reorder on short notice also speak in favor of purchasing in the EU.
+Not to mention that there are products for which sourcing from China is inherently prohibited: for example, genuine branded products or licensed items.
+These must always be purchased from the official manufacturer, one of their distribution partners, or a licensee.”

 Brandt: “Due to the described dependencies, it is always worthwhile to look into the surrounding markets.
 Providers from Europe, for example, have the advantage of shorter delivery routes, the movement of goods within the EU is duty-free, and there is a single currency – to name just a few advantages.”